James Spann: Severe storms possible across Alabama tomorrow - Alabama NewsCenter

-TO THE NORTHWEST: A significant severe weather event will unfold later today and tonight in the broad zone from Shreveport to Cleveland; higher tornado probabilities are over Arkansas, Missouri and into southern Illinois.
+RADAR CHECK: A band of showers persists across far North Alabama this afternoon… but much of the state is dry, humid, and very mild with temperatures up in the low 70s in many places.

-SEVERE WEATHER THREAT IN ALABAMA TOMORROW: A cold front will move into Northwest Alabama tomorrow afternoon, with good upper support and strong wind fields.
-There will be a decent amount of surface-based instability with dew points up in the 60s, and afternoon high temperatures in the 70s.
+NORTHWEST OF ALABAMA: A significant severe weather event will unfold tonight; a “moderate” severe weather risk is now up for parts of Missouri, Illinois, Indiana, Kentucky, and Ohio.
+Severe storms are possible in the broader zone from near Shreveport to Cleveland and Pittsburgh.

-The Storm Prediction Center has roughly the northern half of Alabama in an “enhanced” severe weather threat tomorrow, with a “slight risk” down to Grove Hill, Troy and Eufaula.
-A “marginal” risk is up for far South Alabama.
+ALABAMA TOMORROW: SPC has trimmed the “enhanced” risk of severe storms a bit… it now includes the northern third of the state.
+The standard “slight” risk extends down to Grove Hill, Greenville, and Eufaula, and a “marginal” risk is up for far South Alabama.

-TIMING: A line of storms ahead of the front will move into far Northwest Alabama around noon.
-It will move southeast during the afternoon and evening.
-For places like Birmingham, Tuscaloosa, Anniston and Gadsden, the core threat will come between 2 p.m. and 6 p.m.
+The primary surface low will be far north of here, near Detroit tomorrow, but the trailing cold front will have decent upper support and strong wind fields.
+In addition, the air over Alabama will be pretty unstable by afternoon, with surface based CAPE values over 1,500 j/kg.

-THREATS: Forecast wind profiles continue to suggest that damaging straight-line winds will be the main threat tomorrow, although large hail is possible with the stronger storms.
-An isolated tornado or two is possible as well.
+TIMING: There is a chance that severe storms could clip the northwest corner of Alabama early tomorrow morning (left over activity from tonight)… these storms could impact places like Muscle Shoals between 4 and 8 a.m.
+But, the main threat from the cold front will come later in the day.
+For most of North/Central Alabama, the core threat comes between 2:00 and 6:00 p.m.

 Twitter